TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/DeepLinking/Index.rst

 Linking to backend modules
 --------------------------

-It is possible to create links to places within Modules.
-This example would crea
+It is possible to create links to places within backend modules.
+This example would create a link to the `Site Configuration` module.

 .. figure:: ../Images/ManualScreenshots/DeepLinking/DeepLinkingSiteModuleLink.png
   :alt: Creating a link to the backend Sites module